inventables/x-carve-instructions/upgrade/step6/index.md

 <img src="photos/IMG_6240.JPG">
 <img src="photos/IMG_6243.JPG">

-This part can be tricky.
+This step requires precision and patience.
 You may try using a bit of tape at the end of the wrench to help re-attach the nut.

 <img src="photos/IMG_6091.JPG">

 Once the idlers are attached and secured, you can carefully push the x-carriage back onto the wide makerslide.
 If you're having trouble sliding the x-carriage back on, make sure your eccentric v-wheels are in the open position.

-Now the difficult part is over and you can slide the Y2 plate in line with the wide makerslide and reattach to top two screws.
+You're more than halfway done!
+Now you can slide the Y2 plate in line with the wide makerslide and reattach to top two screws.
 <img src="photos/IMG_6248.JPG">
 <img src="photos/IMG_6249.JPG">